iaksun/AppliedLA/README.md

 **Ege Aksun**, _Private Communications_, Introduction to GitHub environment and assistance during the development of the lectures.

-Please note that this page is intended to keep growing while I am developing the lectures, and hoping that there will be many other references and contributors along the way.
+Please note that I will do my best to include the references in my lecture notes wherever they are due, but I will try to give their credits on this opening page as well.
+So, this page is intended to keep growing while I am developing the lectures, and hoping that there will be many other references and contributors along the way.

+M. Ýrþadi Aksun, Prof.
+Koç University
+Electrical and Electronics Eng.
+Ýstanbul, Türkiye